BxCppDev/bxdecay0/README.rst

 Authors and contributors
 ========================

-* Vladimir  Tretyak  (KINR_,  Kiev  Institute  for  Nuclear  Research, Ukraine) is the original author  and maintener of the legacy Fortran Decay0 package.
+* Volodymyr  Tretyak  (KINR_,  Kiev  Institute  for  Nuclear  Research, Ukraine) is the original author  and maintener of the legacy Fortran Decay0 package.
 * François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire